 • CLOSE BY – This is to determine how many entries are created by the batch job with options:

-• Business Unit Code – If this field is selected and the company is a consolidated company separate entries are created for each business.
+• Business Unit Code – If this field is selected and the company is a consolidation company and separate entries are to be created for each business unit.

 • Inventory Period Closed – Select if you want inventory period with ending date equal to or prior to the last date of the accounting period to be closed when you run the batch job.